thingsboard/thingsboard.github.io/docs/iot-gateway/opc-ua.md

 #### Keystore configuration

 Keystore information is used to setup encrypted connection between Gateway OPC-UA client and your OPC-UA server.
-Many OPC-UA servers require provisioning of client key on the server, before client can connect.
+Many OPC-UA servers require provisioning of client key on the server before client can connect.
 Supported keystore types are JKS and PKCS12.
 Example of keystore configuration: